 Who is a candidate for Liposuction?

 An ideal liposuction patient will have an initial consultation with Dr Craig Layt, where it will be determined whether the procedure is right for the individual.
-The best candidate is someone with reasonably good skin and is close to their ideal weight.
+Liposuction is not a weight loss treatment, and the best candidate is typically someone who is close to their ideal weight.
 They may have localised deposits of fat that cannot be shifted with diet and exercise.
 The most common areas are those of the outer thighs, lower abdomen and flanks.

-Liposuction and tummy tuck procedures both offer patients effective treatment options for beautifully enhanced abdominal contouring.
-The main difference between the two is that liposuction is designed to reduce excess fat, while tummy tuck surgery (abdominoplasty) is primarily designed to remove excess skin and fat and address other abdominal conditions.
+Liposuction and tummy tuck procedures both offer patients treatment options for abdominal contouring.
+The main difference between the two is that liposuction is designed to reduce excess fat, while tummy tuck surgery (abdominoplasty) is primarily designed to remove excess skin and address other abdominal conditions.
 Liposuction diminishes stubborn pockets of excess fat that are resistant to diet and exercise by removing the fat through long tubes called cannulas; it cannot tighten the skin and will not have any effect on underlying musculature.
-An abdominoplasty removes excess skin, repairs and tightens stretched abdominal muscles, and redrapes the remaining skin to create a flatter, firmer abdomen.
-These procedures can be performed together if the patient shares both of these concerns and the surgeon determines the patient is a good candidate for the combined surgery.
+An abdominoplasty removes excess skin, repairs and tightens stretched abdominal muscles, and redrapes the remaining skin to create a recontoured abdomen.
+These procedures can often be performed together if the patient shares both of these concerns and the surgeon determines the patient is a good candidate for the combined surgery.

 Liposuction vs. CoolSculpting®